Oman Work Visa

 Get Free Counseling

 Oman is one of the most stable and fast-growing economies in the Gulf region, offering tax-free salaries, strong job demand, and a high quality of life.
-With a GDP of over USD 114 billion, modern infrastructure, excellent healthcare, and a safe living environment, Oman attracts thousands of skilled foreign workers every year.
-Nearly 40% of Oman’s workforce comprises expatriates, including many Indians.
+With a GDP of over USD 114 billion (2024 estimate — World Bank/IMF), modern infrastructure, excellent healthcare, and a safe living environment, Oman attracts thousands of skilled foreign workers every year.
+Approximately 38–40% of Oman's workforce comprises expatriates (2024–2025 — NCSI Oman statistical bulletin), including over 700,000 Indians — one of the largest Indian diaspora communities in the Gulf.
 Oman provides employer-sponsored benefits such as housing, transport, airfare, and medical insurance.
 With peaceful cities, affordable living, and a growing job market, the country is an excellent destination for professionals seeking long-term career opportunities.

 Capital: Muscat | Population: 4.5 million | Language: Arabic (English widely used in workplaces)